 \subsection{Implementation}

-We implement NeoProf in Verilog, \rev{connect it to Intel's Type-3 CXL IP}, and then synthesize the design using Intel Quartus 22.3. \rev{Fig.\ref{fig:exp_platform}-c shows the block-diagram of the implemented prototype.} The NeoMem's software parts, along with other baseline methods, are all developed based on Linux kernel v6.3 for fair comparison.
+We implement NeoProf hardware in Verilog, {connect it to Intel's Type-3 CXL IP}, and then synthesize the design using Quartus 22.3. {Fig.\ref{fig:exp_platform}-c shows the block-diagram of the implemented prototype.} The NeoMem's software parts, along with other baseline methods, are all developed based on Linux kernel v6.3 for fair comparison.

-\textbf{Hardware Parameters.} Table \ref{tab:hardware_params} provides an overview of the default hardware parameters employed by NeoProf.
+\textbf{Hardware Parameters.} Table \ref{tab:hardware_params} lists the default hardware parameters employed by NeoProf.
 We configure two sketch lanes ($\mathbf{D}=2$), each equipped with 512K counters ($\mathbf{W}=512K$), where each counter is 16 bits in size.
 The sketch counter array is divided into 128 pipeline stages.
-To accommodate detected hot pages in each epoch, we allocate 16K hot page buffers.
+We allocate 16K hot page buffers to accommodate detected hot pages.
 Additionally, we utilize 32 bits to index the device-side page address (4KB page), allowing us to address up to 16TB of memory for each memory controller.

+\textbf{Software Parameters.} The default software parameters of NeoMem and baseline methods are listed in Table~\ref{table:parameters}.
+For NeoMem, we carefully set the parameters in Algorithm~\ref{algo:threshold}.
+For baselines, the parameters are also tuned on each benchmark to guarantee a high performance.

 \textbf{FPGA Resource Utilization.} Our NeoProf implementation mainly consumes 93.8K ALMs (10\%) and 1.5K BRAMs (M20K, 12\%), no DSPs.
 The FPGA post-synthesize layout is shown in Figure~\ref{fig:exp_platform}-(a).
-The light blue parts are consumed by NeoProf and the remaining parts are mainly consumed by Intel's \rev{FPGA support logic (Type-3 device) for CXL hard IP.
-Note that the FPGA support logic only serves as the bridge between NeoProf and the CXL controller chiplet on FPGA. }.
+The light blue parts are consumed by NeoProf and the remaining parts are mainly consumed by Intel's FPGA support logic (Type-3 device) for CXL hard IP.

-\textbf{Default Software Parameters.} \rev{The default software parameters of NeoMem and baseline methods are listed in Table~\ref{table:parameters}.
-For NeoMem, we carefully set the parameters in Algorithm~\ref{algo:threshold}.
-For TPP and AutoNUMA baselines, we set the PTE sampling rate to every 1-3 seconds, which is much higher than their default values to match our benchmarks.
-For PEBS, we follow previous work's practice~\cite{tmts} and sample the LLC miss event (\texttt{MEM}$\_$\texttt{LOAD}\_\texttt{L3}$\_$\texttt{MISS}$\_$\texttt{RETIRED.LOCAL}$\_$\texttt{DRAM}).
-To guarantee the optimal performance, the sampling rate for PEBS is fine-tuned for each benchmark, varying between 200 and 5000 memory accesses.
-The page table scanning frequency of PTE-scan is set to every 5 seconds~\cite{amp}.}